Name: Jenny Kaczorowski

 An empty wine glass stood in the sink, collecting water dripping from the faucet.
-A droplet hit the glass with a soft splash.
-He pivoted, ready to react, but the rest of the house remained still and silent.
+A droplet hit the glass with a soft splash and he pivoted, ready to react to any real or perceived danger.
+The rest of the house remained still and silent.

 He doubted his clumsy attempt to sneak in had gone unnoticed, yet he didn’t hear the telltale creak of his mother’s bedroom door or the soft padding sound of her footsteps along the hallway.
 He slipped into the bathroom.

-Leaning against the sink, he brushed his hair back to check for visible cuts or bruises – anything that would draw his mother’s attention.
+He leaned against the sink and brushed his hair back to check for visible cuts or bruises – anything that would draw his mother’s attention.

 It wasn’t a clean fight, but he could cover the marks it left on his body.
-He could hide the truth from his mother a little longer.
+He could hide from his mother a little longer.

-His blood-encrusted shirt pulled against his skin as he peeled it away.
+He peeled away his shirt and winced as the blood-encrusted fabric covering his back pulled against his skin.
 Two ragged scars ran along his shoulder blades, bloody and hot to the touch.
 A bruise spread across his neck, seeping up from his chest and shoulder.
 He pressed against the dark purple splotch and winced.

-His mother’s voice made him cringe.
+He cringed at his mother’s voice.
 “One minute, Mom.
 I’m about to take a shower.”
-Throwing a towel over his bare shoulders, he stuck his head into the darkened hallway.
+He threw a towel over his broad shoulders and stuck his head into the darkened hallway.